"Do IP cameras affect internet speed?"

 So, a motion-triggered security camera, which only kicks in when it detects motion, will be a better choice.
 Such surveillance cameras can reduce the amount of data and storage used and won't lag your connection to the Internet at all.

 However, setting your camera to motion detection mode could be a little different.
 The cameras will still stream videos and use bandwidth all the time, and that's why they can do pre-recording.

 Isolate All Cameras on Separate Network

-If the above methods fail to deal with the laggy IP camera network, perhaps the most reassuring way is to separate IP camera system from the network.
+If the above methods fail to deal with the laggy IP camera network, separating WiFi network for cameras can be a reassuring way.

 Or you may purchase an unmanaged gigabit switch which will provide very good separation between the camera traffic to the recording PC and the rest of the network.